nathanenterline/Securing-Networks/README.md

 Image 1: Wireshark

+## Objective
+The main objective of this project is to configure firewalls and test firewall security in a network.
+The purpose of this testing is to find vulnerabilities within the firewall, simulate attacks, and ensure firewall effectiveness.

 - Configuring Defender Firewall-Ports
   - Firewalls can be configured in many ways to secure network traffic such as configuring the Firewall to block protocols such as TCP.
+Practice using the command terminal was also used to modify and proxy servers and test the capability of a Honeypot.
   - Using Firewall protocols along with commands in the command line, I was able to simulate intrusion detection attempts. *See Image 2*

 ![image](https://github.com/user-attachments/assets/fafe229f-9746-49a1-9461-0abf0d026674)